 - In addition, we have also upgraded our HVAC filters to MERV11 which traps up to 95% of airborne particles.

 - We will continue to use EPA approved surface disinfecting solutions and using disinfecting protocols recommended by the CDC and OSHA between each patient.
-We will be increasing the frequency of disinfection of all hard surfaces in the patient waiting room, front desk, patient consultation rooms, door handles and team member work spaces on an hourly basis in additional to UV-C light disinfection.

 Enhanced Personal Protective Equipment (PPE):

-- Due to the additional PPE that our team will be wearing, we will be keeping our office cooler than we have in the past.
+- Due to the additional PPE that our clinical team will be wearing, we will be keeping our office cooler than we have in the past.
 You may want to dress more warmly for your appointment.
 We also have blankets available, which are laundered after each patient use.